School psychologists play a key role in supporting students, parents, teachers and school administrators in a wide range of areas.

 Most school psychologists provide services to more than one school, across all year groups.
 The work might include assessment, consultation and intervention with individuals, groups and at the whole school level with school leaders and staff, students, parents, the community and interagency partners.
 The diversity found in public schools means that the students and their needs vary considerably and a psychologist’s work makes a real difference to the lives of many young people.

-School psychologists access to professional resources, collegiate networking and professional learning opportunities are envied by psychologists around the country.
+School psychologist access to professional resources, collegiate networking and professional learning opportunities is envied by psychologists around the country.
 Our graduate school psychologists with provisional registration are supported to achieve general registration with the Psychology Board of Australia through one-on-one supervision, a comprehensive program of professional learning and assistance to attend the National Psychology Examination.
 New employees are also able to access the professional learning component of our program.

 Career development opportunities for school psychologists include senior positions and leadership roles.
 There is flexibility for part-time work arrangements.
 In some country areas there is support with housing and, in certain locations, travel concessions are available.

-Classification of school psychologists:
+Classification and qualifications of school psychologists:

 Senior School Psychologist status recognises the professional skills and competencies of experienced practicing school psychologists, and their continuous engagement in professional learning.